run-llama/llama_index/docs/core_modules/data_modules/node_parsers/usage_pattern.md

 This is most useful for generating embeddings that have a very specific scope.
 Then, combined with a `MetadataReplacementNodePostProcessor`, you can replace the sentence with it's surrounding context before sending the node to the LLM.

 An example of setting up the parser with default settings is below.
-In practice, you would usually only want to adjust the
+In practice, you would usually only want to adjust the window size of sentences.

 ```python
 import nltk